Assessment and Approvals of Prospective Adopters

 15.17 Post Placement/Post Adoption Contact

-Prospective adopters will be expected to comply with arrangements for post placement/post adoption contact with the child's birth family, where the agency considers it is in the child's best interests for such contact to take place.
+Prospective adopters will be expected to comply with arrangements for post placement/post adoption contact with the child's birth family, where the adoption agency considers it is in the child's best interests for such contact to take place.

 Appendix A: Standard Decision Letter – Not Suitable to Adopt

-I am writing to tell you that having considered your application to become an adoptive parent and the recommendation of the adoption panel, this agency does not propose to approve you as suitable to be an adoptive parent.
+I am writing to tell you that having considered your application to become an adoptive parent and the recommendation of the adoption panel, this adoption agency does not propose to approve you as suitable to be an adoptive parent.
 This is because [insert full and detailed reasons so that the prospective adopter understands fully why they are considered unsuitable to adopt a child.
 Include a copy of the adoption panel's recommendation if different - See chapter 1] (this is referred to in this letter as "the determination").